-The Center has several instructional design staff members to help you streamline the teaching process - whether your class is taught online, in a classroom, or somewhere in between.
-If you have any questions or concerns about your course, they are available in person, over the phone, by email, or through web-conferencing tools.
+The Center has several instructional design (IDs) staff members to help instructors streamline the teaching process - whether the class is taught online, in a classroom, or somewhere in between.
+If instructors have any questions or concerns about a course, IDs are available in person, over the phone, by email, or through web-conferencing tools.

 Elizabeth Becker, Instructional Multimedia Designer.
 777-2737 or email@example.com

 Jane Sims, Assistant Director-Training & Development.
 777-0843 or email@example.com

 What is Instructional Design?

 Instructional designers have specialized knowledge of important aspects of teaching and learning, including (but not limited to) learning theories and practices, student engagement strategies, and effective integration of technological tools both in the classroom and in online environments.
 Instructional multimedia designers are skilled in helping instructors develop interactive and graphical tools for their courses.
 Instructional Design is a discipline that pulls key theories and practices from the areas of Education, Psychology, and Communication.
 An instructional designer does not need to be an expert in a specific subject area in order to help discover the best methods for teaching a course.
 Instructional designers are trained to work with subject matter experts (that's the instructor!).
 Instructors provide the content knowledge, and designers provide the advice, tools and best practices.

 Think of an instructional designer as a personal teaching consultant.
 Our instructional designers are happy to answer any questions and help solve any issues regarding online or on-campus courses.
 Please do understand that an instructional designer will not "push" the use of a tool or activity simply for the sake of using technology.
 They are here to help determine what will appropriately and effectively meet pedagogical needs.
 If a tool does not work effectively for a course, the instructional designer will suggest alternatives.